Dyretna/ToDoAlchemy/README.md

 # ToDoAlchemy

 This project is based on the official [Flask tutorial](https://flask.palletsprojects.com/en/latest/tutorial/), but has been refactored to use SQLAlchemy and reworked into a simple ToDo application.
 The authentication system and blueprint structure remain, but all database access is now handled via SQLAlchemy models.
-The tests have not yet been refactored for SQLAlchemy—this will be addressed in a future version.

 ## Features

 - ToDo list management (create, view, update, delete tasks)